koenrane/KR-new-site/content/import/how-low-should-fruit-hang-before-we-pick-it.md

 > $$
 > Since $\bar{b}$ dominates $\bar{a}$ strictly before $\bar{c}$ does, we know that $\bar{b}$ must get more <span style="color:red">bang</span> for its <span style="color:blue">buck</span>: $\dfrac{{\color{Red}u}(\bar{b})-{\color{Red}u}(\bar{a})}{{\color{blue}I}(\bar{b})-{\color{blue}I}(\bar{a})}>\dfrac{{\color{Red}u}(\bar{c})-{\color{Red}u}(\bar{a})}{{\color{blue}I}(\bar{c})-{\color{blue}I}(\bar{a})}.$ Clearly the conclusion follows, as a number cannot be expressed as the positive combination of larger numbers (the impact differences all must be positive). ∎

-> [!info] Corollary 9: Lower bounds which aren't ridiculous
+> [!math] Corollary 9: Lower bounds which aren't ridiculous
 > Suppose $\bar{a}$ appears and that $\bar{a}'$ is such that ${\color{Red}u}(\bar{a}')>{\color{Red}u}(\bar{a}),$ ${\color{blue}I}(\bar{a}')\geq {\color{blue}I}(\bar{a})$ (i.e. the preconditions of the domination criterion).
 Then the earliest that $\bar{a}'$ appears is
 > $$
 > R=\dfrac{{\color{blue}I}(\bar{a}')-{\color{blue}I}(\bar{a})}{{\color{Red}u}(\bar{a}')-{\color{Red}u}(\bar{a})}.